aabeigh/immutable-resolv.conf/README.md

 ansible-playbook -i invent.yml myplaybook3.yaml -e tgroup=env01

-Other option may be to use script within jinja template to match some variables like group_names to populate the resolv.conf
+Other option may be to use script within jinja template to match some variables like groups to populate the resolv.conf test with this command ansible-playbook -i invent.yml myplaybook4.yaml